Directed Graphs from Exact Covering Systems: ECSDs of degree 1

-\section{ECSDs of Degree 1}
+\section{ECSDs of degree 1}

 First we completely characterize ECSDs of degree 1, and we shall see that they behave quite differently from ECSDs of higher degree.
-The only possible exact covering systems of degree 1 are
+Since the only exact covering system with a single congruence is $\{\modd{0} {1}\}$, the only possible representative sets are

-and so every ECSD of degree 1 is of the form $G(n+a)$ or $G(-n+a)$ for some $a \in \Z$.
+Thus every ECSD of degree 1 is of the form $G(n+a)$ or $G(-n+a)$ for some $a \in \Z$.
 The graphs of the form $G(n+a)$ with $a \neq 0$ are the only ECSDs where each component is acyclic, and $G(n)$ and $G(-n+a)$ are the only ECSDs with infinitely many components; we shall prove both claims in Section \ref{essentialthms}.

 \begin{prop} The graph $G(n+a)$, with $a \neq 0$, is the disjoint union of $|a|$ infinite paths.
 When $a=0$, the graph is the disjoint union of infinitely many loops, one at each integer. \end{prop}

 \begin{proof} Clearly $G(n)$ is the disjoint union of infinitely many loops, because each $n\in \Z$ is sent to itself (shown in Figure \ref{G(n)}).